 Figure AC.11.3.3-1 depicts a typical call flow procedure of network centric IMS avatar communication.
 The main steps in the call flow are as follows:

-Editor's note: The detail of network rendering need to be further specified.

-Editor's note: Alignment with SA WG4 may be needed.

 1. IMS session and bootstrap data channel have been established.
 UE1 downloads avatar communication application.
-The avatar ID list is downloaded as described in clause AC.11.3.1.
+The avatar ID list is downloaded as described in clause AC.11.1.
 Then UE1 chooses an avatar ID and runs the avatar communication application.

-2. P2A2P application data channel(s) are established between UE1/UE2 and DC AS.

-3. UE1 decides to request network to perform avatar animation based on its status such as power, signal, computing power, internal storage, etc.
+2. UE1 decides to request network to perform avatar animation based on its status such as power, signal, computing power, internal storage, etc.

+3. UE1 initiates application data channel establishment procedure.
+Application data channel(s) are established between UE1 and DC AS and UE2 and DC AS.

-and4.
-The avatar animation negotiation is finished between the DC AS and UE1.
+4. The avatar animation negotiation is finished between the DC AS and UE1 via the application data channel established in step 3.

 Editor's note: The avatar animation negotiation procedure and parameters need to be further defined in SA WG4 and cooperation with SA WG4 is needed.

-5. If the negotiation result is successful in step 4, the UE1 initiates new P2A2P application data channels, which are used for avatar data transmission between the UE1/UE2 and the network.
-During the P2A2P application data channel establishment procedure, the DCSF will retrieve the avatar media processing specification and instruct the MF via IMS AS how to establish the data channel and corresponding avatar media processing specification.
+5. If the negotiation result in step 4 is that the network will perform the rendering, the UE1 initiates new P2A2P or P2P application data channels, which are specifically used for avatar rendering-related data transmission between the UE1/UE2 and the network.

-NOTE: The DCSF could retrieve the avatar media processing specification from DC AS using the same URL in clause AC.11.3.1 or different URL that configured in the DCSF.
-The procedures of how DCSF retrieves the avatar media processing specification is out of scope of this specification.
+NOTE 1: The data channel application and DC AS decides what type of application data channel would be needed for network centric procedure.

+and6-7.
+During the application data channel establishment procedure, the IMS AS notifies the DCSF via Nimsas_SessionEventControl_Notify of the media change request event.
+The DCSF checks that the app id in the ADC establishment request belongs to Avatar communication DC app, subsequently, then the DCSF fetches DC AS URL from DCSF service specific data or configured locally in DCSF.

+8-9.
+The DCSF retrieves the avatar media specification data from DC AS using DC AS URL.
+The DCSF also receives additional instruction on what type of application data channel should be used and what type of rendering mode (e.g. network centric with MF rendering, network centric with DC AS rendering) applies for network-centric rendering initiated in step 5.

+NOTE 2: The Service operation of step 8-9 is not specified in this Release.

+10-11.
+The DCSF instructs the MF via IMS AS how to establish the data channel and corresponding avatar media processing specification, via Nimsas_MediaControl_MediaInstruction with the parameters set according to the decisions in step 8-9.
+If the rendering mode is network centric with MF rendering, IMS AS selects a MF that support network centric with MF rendering based on local configuration or via NRF.

+12. The IMS AS sends the MediaControl Instruction response to the DCSF.

+13-18.
+Steps 11-23 of clause AC.7.2.3, or steps 7-17 of clause AC.7.2.1 applies, depends on type of application data channel decided in step 5.

+19. The application data channel(s) are established.
+In the network centric with MF rendering mode, the application data channel terminated at MF.
+In the network centric with DC AS rendering mode, the MF proxies the media transparently to the DC AS.

-6. The IMS AS initiates the media re-negotiation between UE1, UE2 and MF, which anchors UE1 and UE2's audio/video to MF.
+20. The IMS AS initiates the media re-negotiation between UE1, UE2 and MF, which anchors UE1 and UE2's audio/video to MF.